IPS-Eye-White

 Never Ever Read a Bible Verse

-The numbers in front of the sentences in the Bible tend to give one the impression that each of them stand alone.
+The fact that verses are numbered tend to give one the impression that each of them stand alone.
 THIS IS NOT THE CASE.
 The numbers were not in the originals but added LONG after the Bible was written - inserted to make it easier to locate a particular verse.
 (Try finding a particular statement Jesus or anyone else made without knowing the chapter and verse number).
 Unfortunately both chapter and verse divisions were often put into the most inappropriate (even ridiculous) places separating material that should never have been separated.

 In other words, every single word in the Bible is part of a sentence; every sentence is part of a paragraph; every paragraph is part of a book; and every book is part of the whole of Scripture.
 Thus, with the possible exception of a few independent verses in books like Proverbs and Ecclesiastics etc. there are few if any Scriptural verses that do not have both an immediate and broader context.